oneapi-src/oneDAL/docs/source/onedal/glossary.rst

     :sorted:

     SPMD
-        SPMD as Single Program, Multiple Data is a technique employed to achieve parallelism.
+        Single Program, Multiple Data (SPMD) is a technique employed to achieve parallelism.
         In SPMD, multiple autonomous processors simultaneously execute the same program at independent points.

     Communicator